-Looking for a meaning in all things, I wondered what Mother Nature was trying to have me see here.
-I realized the wind plays with parking tickets and now understood, that is most likely what had happened in my upside down violation incident.
+Looking for meaning in all things, I wondered what Mother Nature was trying to have me see here.
+I realized the wind plays with parking tickets and now understood, that is most likely what had happened in my upside-down violation incident.
 The wind had flipped the ticket over.

 Challenging What I Believe In

-I took what seemed like a long walk to the office, joined the line of other protestors and stood smiling, as I listened to the snippets of stories I was able to hear and imagine.
-I had no idea what to expect, but it honestly felt good, as I realized that I was committed to honouring what I believe in.
+I took what seemed like a long walk to the office, joined the line of other protestors and stood smiling as I listened to the snippets of stories I was able to hear and imagine.
+I had no idea what to expect, but it honestly felt good as I realized that I was committed to honoring what I believe in.
 It’s that simple.
 I had taken the necessary action and was prepared for whatever the outcome or consequences.

 What a Great Story This Would Be